tricyphona/video-encoder/README.md

 ## Usage

 1. Execute the `Server.py` script.
 2. Add Files to the Media folder.
+(MAKE SURE THAT THERE ARE NO SPACES IN THE FILE NAME)
 3. Wait for the file to be encoded.
 4. grap the new file from the `Media Destination Folder`.
 5. Press 'q' to stop the script